turhancan97/Learning-by-Reconstruction-with-MAE/README.md

 </figure>

 ### Implications for Model Design:
-* MAE, which selectively removes parts of the input data, forces the model to focus on the remaining parts, potentially improving the learning of features that are useful for perception.
+* MAE, which selectively removes parts of the input data, forces the model to focus on the remaining parts, potentially improving the learning of features that are useful for downstream tasks.
 * The paper suggests that models like MAE, which encourage the learning of informative features, may be more effective for downstream tasks than other denoising autoencoders.

 ## About the Repository